Omid Barak: Arrest, trial and execution

 After examining the latest victim's phone calls, police traced a call to a young man named Omid, eventually identifying Omid Barak as the prime suspect in the killings.
 Apparently realizing that they were onto him, Barak fled to another city but was arrested on 10 July 2008.
 After being extradited back to Karaj, he confessed to all of the murders in subsequent interrogations.
 His wife was also arrested as an accomplice and was accused of aiding and abetting in at least six of the cases.
 In response, Barak repeatedly said that she had only helped in selling the victims' stolen items.

-During trial, Barak entered an insanity plea, claiming that he was under the effects of neuroleptics at the time of the crimes.
+During the trial, Barak entered an insanity plea, claiming that he was under the effects of neuroleptics at the time of the crimes.
 The results of a psychiatric examination disproved these claims, however, and he was subsequently convicted on ten counts of murder, eight counts of adultery, and two counts of rape.
-He would later be convicted for aiding and abetting and for receiving stolen property, for which he was given a 5-year prison term and given 74 lashes.
+He would later be convicted for aiding and abetting and for receiving stolen property, for which he was given a 5-year prison term and 74 lashes.

 While awaiting execution, Barak was interviewed by several journalists about his crimes, during which he continued to proclaim that he had acted out of his own accord and gave accurate details of each crime scene.
 However, days prior to his execution, he suddenly changed his stance and said that he had only moved the bodies, pinning all of the killings on his wife with the excuse that he was only trying to protect her.
 His explanations were not believed, and on 7 February 2011, he was publicly hanged in Karaj's Quds Square.
 As the execution was carried out early in the morning and no notice was handed out, it was only attended by the two security guards who performed the hanging.
 Reportedly, Barak showed no visible emotion during the procedure and was described as calm.

 He was one among several convicts to be executed across the country on this date, including a trio of child rapists in Evin.